 UiPath RPA software robots are able to constantly monitor a dedicated folder where invoices are saved by employees (or other software robots) in PDF format.
 Once robots detect the presence of an invoice in the folder, they begin to extract information from the document.

 Information extraction & transfer

-Using intelligent OCR and natural language processing capabilities, software robots are able to read out the information that is visible on the invoice.
+Using intelligent optical character recognition (OCR) and natural language processing (NLP) capabilities, software robots are able to read out the information that is visible on the invoice.
 After robots extract the key information from each invoice, they use their credentials to open the company’s database or enterprise resource planning system, if not already open.
 The robots then start processing the invoices one-by-one by transferring over the relevant invoice information.

 After successfully registering each invoice, the software robots are then able to send posting notifications in the form of emails to the responsible employee or to the vendor in question.
 An email is also sent to the responsible party in case of an exception.

 Other background activities

 During this whole process, the software robots are also running background activities such as monitoring the dedicated invoice folder or its email address, performing basic checks to see if the company’s database is open, and verifying whether vendor information (e.g. VAT number) on the invoice matches what is already in the database.

 Let’s see how businesses can leverage the UiPath Enterprise RPA Platform in driving down the costs and simultaneously increasing the efficiency and accuracy of their accounts payable operations.

 Global BPO provider uses UiPath for Citrix intensive automation